 There is little you can add to a landline, unless you buy a spiffy enterprise system that comes with a high price tag.
 In contrast, 1800 free call numbers can be paired with other low cost add-on services.
 Boost yours with functions like live answering, call recording, business intros or IVR prompt menus.

 These extras help you be more professional on the phone.
 These also allow you to handle your call flow more efficiently.
 Through gathered call data and recordings, you can easily come up with work processes that make calls easier for your staff.
-Along with your routing schemes, you can make sure that your clients always have a pleasant experience calling your business.
+Along with your routing options, you can make sure that your clients always have a pleasant experience calling your business.

 Investing in any kind of technology can be daunting for SMEs.
 With the help of experts, you don’t have to feel overwhelmed as you adapt tools that will make your work easier.
 To learn more about growing faster at low costs, give us at 1800 Numbers Australia a call at 1800 900 991 or visit our official site at www.1800numbersaustralia.com.au.